stanimirovn/docs-redis/monitoring.html.md

 owner: London Services
 ---

 Third-party monitoring tools can consume Redis metrics to monitor Redis performance and health.
+For an example Datadog configuration that displays some of the significant metrics outlined below, see the [CF Redis example dashboard](https://github.com/pivotal-cf/metrics-datadog-dashboard).
 Pivotal does not endorse or provide support for any third party solution.

 ## Redis Metrics